Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

 The Golden Rule when packing supplies is that it’s always best to bring more supplies than you’d normally use in the same amount of time you plan to travel for.

-If you are travelling to someplace that’s really hot and humid, or if you plan to swim a lot, then you may want to either bring even more appliances or special supplies (like wafer extenders) to accommodate those situations which may reduce your wear time.
+If you are traveling to someplace that’s really hot and humid, or if you plan to swim a lot, then you may want to either bring even more appliances or special supplies (like wafer extenders) to accommodate those situations which may reduce your wear time.

 One thing I’d recommend to colostomates or ileostomates who normally have thicker output (like myself) is to bring a gelling agent in case you develop “travelers diarrhea”, food poisoning or some other unexplained liquid output.
 These gelling products will help to thicken your output and keep things easier to manage.